I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-A geographic polygon may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):
+A geographic polygon is described using [Schema:polygon](https://schema.org/polygon), and it may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):

 ``` json
 {